gaps-closure/emu/design-notes.md

     * Being able to integrate TA1 hardware in the loop into our emulation
     * Being able to include a Linux device driver that emulates the TA1 devices more faithfully
     * A more full-featured emulation of a guard using Linux kernel networking capabilities, for example, [using tc and eBPF] (https://archive.fosdem.org/2016/schedule/event/ebpf/attachments/slides/1159/export/events/attachments/ebpf/slides/1159/ebpf.pdf)
+    * A variant of the above approach is to target the eBPF or P4 solution to SmartNIC hardware

 However, if a full hardware testbed is available to us, the need for full-featured emulation of guard functionality is diminished.